AnyaHossaini/100daycodingchallenge/README.md

 8) Add Images to your website
 9) Link to External Pages with anchor Elements
 10) Link to internal Section of a page with anchor elements

+# Day 2
+Not as much as day one for sure
+Mainly just mini projects within python and an uncompleted ASCII project